 On the Marshall Bypass, we love the Bigger Better Burgers at Longnecks just 27 miles to Asheville where the road to Panem, of Hunger Games, begins.

-As we step through the doorway of our Holiday Inn Suite, my son exclaims, “Whoa!
+As we step through our Holiday Inn Suite doorway, my son exclaims, “Whoa!
 This is where the PRESIDENT stays.”

 We bring in our bags, and Li’l Man stretches out on the couch.